 - Breast milk is best for your baby and is beneficial even if you only breastfeed for a short amount of time, or part time.

 - Offer cow's milk-based formula with iron as first choice of formula, if you do not breastfeed.

 - Keep your baby on breast milk or baby formula until he or she is 1 year old.

-- When starting foods, the first foods offered should be good sources of protein, iron and zinc.
-Therefore, iron and zinc fortified infant cereals, pureed meats, beans and legumes are excellent choices as first foods.
+- When starting foods, you can begin with infant cereal, vegetables, fruit or meats.
+Fortified infant cereals, pureed meats, beans, and legumes are excellent choices as first foods because they are good sources of protein, iron, and zinc.
 Foods should be offered to the infant on a spoon.
 Do not give foods in the bottle or with an infant feeder.